JellyBelly21/unit-8-project/README.md

+Final Project Unit 12: Java Script unit 8 Trivia Game with Upgrades Created by Gabriel Ostroff
+Description: I chose the Unit 8 Trivia Game because I wanted to add more features such as, a dark mode and a reset button.

+Upgrades: I added a dark mode toggle button and a reset button.

 # Trivia Challenge - Unit 8 Project

 Your Unit 8 project!
 You're going to build a real, live API-powered web app.